 The UK Government has outlined a phased COVID-19 recovery strategy to address the impact the virus continues to have on health, the economy and the social aspects of our lives, and help return to some form of normality until a reliable treatment is found.

 At MOLA, our absolute priority is, and will remain, keeping people safe and we are following all of the advice and guidance provided by the relevant public health authorities and the government.

-Below are the steps that we are now taking to ensure the welfare of MOLA staff and their families, support our clients and the people who rely on us, and continue to fulfil our charitable purpose for the benefit of the wider community:
+Below are the steps that we are taking to ensure the welfare of MOLA staff and their families, support our clients and the people who rely on us, and continue to fulfil our charitable purpose for the benefit of the wider community:

-- Contingency planning and communications – although things are evolving quickly, we have created emergency and continuity plans that we can put into action depending on the latest guidance, we are committed to responding proactively to the challenges we face and this includes continuing to communicate via our usual channels, including our website and social media.
+- Contingency planning and communications – We will continue to monitor and react to the situation as it evolves.
+We have created emergency and continuity plans that we can put into action depending on the latest guidance, we are committed to responding proactively to the challenges we face and this includes continuing to communicate via our usual channels, including our website and social media.

-Last updated on 08.06.20
+Last updated on 15.09.20